rockerBOO/awesome-neovim/README.md

 - [doctorfree/nvim-lazyman](https://github.com/doctorfree/nvim-lazyman) - Neovim configuration manager and modular configuration, supports over 40 preconfigured configurations.
 - [NormalNvim/NormalNvim](https://github.com/NormalNvim/NormalNvim) - Focused on stability for your daily work.
 From the creator of Compiler.nvim.
 - [chrisgrieser/nvim-kickstart-python](https://github.com/chrisgrieser/nvim-kickstart-python) - A launch point for your Neovim configuration for Python.
+- [mrcjkb/kickstart-nix.nvim](https://github.com/mrcjkb/kickstart-nix.nvim) - A simple [Nix flake](https://nixos.wiki/wiki/Flakes) template repo for Neovim derivations, with the goal of simplifying the migration from existing Neovim configurations.

 ## External